hoangsonww/Collabify-Project-Manager/README.md

 8. **Run the Next.js application:** Follow the steps in the "Getting Started" section to run the Next.js application.

+> [!TIP]
-> Note: This backend is optional.
+> This backend is optional.
 Without it, the application will still work, but you won't have access to the Rails API features.
 You can choose to use either the Rails backend or the Next.js API routes based on your preference.

 ## License